bd2kccd/bd2kccd.github.io/docs_src/causal-cmd.md

 ## What is causal-cmd

 Causal-cmd is a Java application that provides a command-line interface (CLI) and application programming interface (API) for causal discovery algorithms produced by the Center for Causal Discovery.
-The current version is tetrad-5.3.0-20160318.
 The application currently includes the algorithm(s):

 - FGSc (Fast Greedy Search) for continuous data - is an optimization of the Greedy Equivalence Search algorithm	(GES,	Meek	1995;	Chickering	2003).
 The optimizations are described in Scaling up Greedy Causal Search for Continuous Variables
 - FGSd (Fast Greedy Search) for discrete data